-Vauxhall Mokka-e interior & comfort
+Vauxhall Mokka-e interior, dashboard & comfort

 It may not feel like an electric car inside, but the Mokka-e’s interior quality is still good; its infotainment system is slow, however